Ibn Athir

 Ibn Athīr is the family name of three brothers, all famous in Arabic literature, born at Jazīrat ibn Umar (today's Cizre nowadays in south-eastern Turkey) in upper Mesopotamia.
 The ibn al-Athir brothers belonged to the Shayban lineage of the large and influential Arab tribe Banu Bakr, who lived across upper Mesopotamia, and gave their name to the city of Diyar Bakr.

 Brothers

 Majd ad-Dīn

 The eldest brother, known as Majd ad-Dīn (1149–1210), was long in the service of the amir of Mosul, and was an earnest student of tradition and language.
-His dictionary of traditions (Kitāb an-Ni/zdya) was published at Cairo (1893), and his dictionary of family names (Kitāb ul-Murassa) has been edited by Ferdinand Seybold (Weimar, 1896).
+His dictionary of traditions (Kitāb an-Nihāyah) was published at Cairo (1893), and his dictionary of family names (Kitāb al-Murassa) has been edited by Ferdinand Seybold (Weimar, 1896).

 Diyā' ad-Dīn

 The youngest brother ، ضياء الدين ، Diyā' ad-Dīn (1163–1239), served under Saladin from 1191 and his son al-Malik al-Afdal who succeeded him, served in Egypt, Samosata, Aleppo, Mosul and Baghdad.
 He was one of the most famous aesthetic and stylistic critics of Arabian literature.
 His works include: